XushanLu/VSCode_tutorial/README.md

 VSCode is very well documented and you can find the official documentation here: https://code.visualstudio.com/docs.

 In this tutorial, I am assuming that you have actually gone through some of the basics in the official documentation website.
+If you don't have enough time, then at least you should have a look at the [Tips and Tricks](https://code.visualstudio.com/docs/getstarted/tips-and-tricks) page which shows off a broad range of fancy stuff VSCode can do.

 ### Workspace